 - Research Assistant in LinguisticNeuroscience Laboratory, Dr. Tai-Li Chou, Department of Psychology, NTU Involved in project: “Is language important for perceiving emotions?: Motivation deficits in schizophrenia”

-- Hsu, C. W., Begliomini, C., Dall’Acqua, T., Ganis, G. (2018, under review).
+- Hsu, C. W., Begliomini, C., Dall’Acqua, T., Ganis, G. (2019, in press).
 The effect of mental countermeasures on neuroimaging-based concealed information tests.
 Human Brain Mapping.

 - Hsu, C. W., & Goh, J. O. S. (2016).
 Distinct and Overlapping Brain Areas Engaged during Value-Based, Mathematical, and Emotional Decision Processing.
 Frontier in Human Neuroscience, 275. doi:10.3389/fnhum.2016.00275

 - Ganis, G., Bridges, D., Hsu, C. W., & Schendan, H. E. (2016).
 Is anterior N2 enhancement a reliable electrophysiological index of concealed information?
 Neuroimage, 143, 152-165. doi:10.1016/j.neuroimage.2016.08.042

 - Straeubig, M., Hsu, C. W., Oztop, P. and Taranu, M. (2016) ‘(How) Does Play Matters?
 A Transdisciplinary Approach to Play and its Relation to Neurobiology, Creativity and Deception.’, In Punt, M. Denham, S., and Doove, E. (eds).
 Off the Lip Conference – Transdisciplinary Approached to Cognitive Innovation, pp. 215-231.
 Plymouth. hdl:10026.1/4271.